Raiden-Zhu/Raiden-Zhu.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our paper "Decentralized SGD and Average-direction SAM are Asymptotically Equivalent" is accpeted by **ICML 2023**!
+Our paper "Decentralized SGD and Average-direction SAM are Asymptotically Equivalent" is accpeted at **ICML 2023**!